I live in Edinburgh, Scotland where I write dual-timeline detective novels about the world of those who die with no next

-My debut novel, The Other Mrs Walker was a Times bestseller and Waterstones Scottish Book of the Year.
+My debut, The Other Mrs Walker was a Times bestseller and Waterstones Scottish Book of the Year.
 My second, The Inheritance of Solomon Farthing was long-listed for the McIlvanney Prize for best Scottish crime novel and a Historical Writers Association Gold Crown.
-Emily Noble’s Disgrace is out in 2021.
+Emily Noble’s Disgrace is my third novel.

 My short stories and non-fiction have featured on BBC Radio 4 and in the Guardian Weekend Magazine, as well as various anthologies.
 In 2019 I was selected by Val McDermid as one of the UK’s ten most compelling LGBTQI+ writers working today.